UmmItC/Blog/README.md

 ## Build HTML Files

-The HTML files are built to the default paths in `public/`.
+The HTML files are built to the default paths in `./public/`.
 After building, upload them to your server:

 ```shell
 hugo -v
 ```

-By following these steps, you can effectively set up and manage your blog server this source.